Okipa/laravel-table/docs/upgrade-guides/from-v4-to-v5.md

 * Remove each `->tdClasses(` declaration
 * Replace each `->rowsConditionalClasses(` declaration by `rowClass` and [update the provided argument to match its new signature](../../README.md#set-conditional-row-class)
 * Remove each `->destroyConfirmationHtmlAttributes(` declaration
-  * Actions confirmations and feedbacks have now to be handled with [a few lines of JavaScript that you'll have to add to your project](../../README.md#set-up-a-few-lines-of-javascript)
+  * Actions confirmations and feedbacks will now be handled by a [few lines of JavaScript](#javascript-addition)
 * Remove each `->disableRows(` declaration
   * You'll have to use the [rowClass](../../README.md#set-conditional-row-class) method to set custom styles to rows
   * You'll have the ability to independently enable/disable [bulk actions](../../README.md#define-table-bulk-actions), [row actions](../../README.md#define-table-row-actions) and [column actions](../../README.md#define-column-actions)